 Two weeks ago, I finally pulled the trigger.

-Collaborate: The New Rules for Launching a Business Online is now available for pre-order.
+Collaborate: The Modern Playbook for Leading a Small Team to Create, Market, and Sell Digital Products Online is now available for pre-order.

 In less than 2 weeks, I’ve been fortunate enough to fully fund the project.